MinnPost/appnexus-acm-provider/readme.txt

 The plugin's settings URL is `https://<your site>/wp-admin/options-general.php?page=appnexus-acm-provider`.
 Ad codes appear in the Ad Code Manager's interface at `https://<your site>/wp-admin/tools.php?page=ad-code-manager`.

 == Changelog ==

+* 0.0.19 (2018-11-08)

+	* Begin support for lazy loading of JX ad codes using the Lozad library and the IntersectionObserver polyfill.

+* 0.0.18 (2018-10-19)

+	* Stop using `wpautop` to place ads.
+Use a combination of line breaks as the editor sees the, and a regex to stop undesired HTML tags from being seen as breaks.

 * 0.0.17 (2018-10-04)